Sandy Mölling: 2007–2011: Reformation of the band

 In mid-2006, Mölling agreed upon former bandmate Lucy Diakovska's request to reunite for a musical comeback.
 However, all band members have affirmed that they will continue to pursue individual careers as solo artists at suitable opportunities.
 Sandy has also presented three television programmes on two different German networks, including Autsch TV on Das Vierte and both Du bist... and Damenwahl on the music channel VIVA.

 2012–present: Further solo commitments

 In 2017, Mölling appeared on the second season of German competitive dancing talent show Dance Dance Dance.
 She was paired with fellow Popstars winner Bahar Kızıl, former member of pop trio Monrose.

 Personal life

-Mölling has one son, Jayden Mölling (born 27 March 2009), by her former long-time boyfriend and manager Renick Bernadina, whom she split from in 2008.
-Since 2009, she has been romantically involved with Canadian songwriter Nasri Atweh from production team The Messengers.
-The two met while working on the No Angels album Welcome to the Dance (2009).
-In 2015, Mölling relocated to Los Angeles.
-In October of the same year, she had her second son Noah.
+Between 2002 and 2008, Mölling was in a relationship with the Dutch dancer Renick Bernadina.
+The couple separated before the birth of their son Jayden, whom Mölling gave birth to in Koblenz on 27 March 2009.
+The same year, she began a relationship with the Canadian singer, songwriter, and record producer Nasri Atweh, whom she had met the previous year while working on the No Angels album Welcome to the Dance (2009).
+In July 2015, Mölling relocated to Los Angeles.
+On 4 October of the same year, they welcomed their first son together, Noah.
 Mölling and Atweh were married in 2020 during the COVID-19 pandemic.
-The family resides in Woodland Hills, Los Angeles.
+The family first lived in Woodland Hills, Los Angeles.
+In 2025, Mölling returned to Germany with her younger son and settled in Bonn.
+The family divides its time between both places.